maxh/maxheinritz.com/_notes/qualified-identifiers.md

 qid::ta:tenant:869e7dad-4e92-4e7c-9325-f2e4bc4cbf7b
 ```

 But the problem with this is that if you want to rearrange code or shift domain boundaries, it involves a data migration when this prefix changes.
-Whereas with the entity type only, it's possible to move an entity from one domain to another simply be moving code.
+Whereas with the entity type only, it's possible to move an entity from one domain to another simply by moving code.